bodywork-ml/bodywork-core/docs/quickstart_ml_pipeline.md

 From which it is clear to see that we have specified that this stage is a batch stage (as opposed to a service-deployment), that `train_model.py` should be the script that is run, together with an estimate of the CPU and memory resources to request from the k8s cluster, how long to wait and how many times to retry, etc.

-## Configuring a Bodywork Service Stage for Deploying a Model-Scoring Service
+## Configuring a Service Stage for Serving the Model

-The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it within the definition of a REST API endpoint, that will accept a single instance (or row) of data encoded as JSON in the request, and return the model's prediction as JSON data in the corresponding response.
+The `stage-2-deploy-scoring-service` directory contains the code and configuration required to load the model trained in `stage-1-train-model` and use it to score single instances (or rows) of data, sent to a REST API endpoint in JSON format.
+The model's score will be used to return the model's prediction as JSON data in the response.

-We have decided to choose the Python [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to create our REST API server.
+We have choosen to use the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to engineer our REST API server.
 The use of Flask is **not** a requirement in any way and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

-Within this stage's directory, `serve_model.py` defines the REST API server containing our ML scoring endpoint.
+Within this stage's directory, `serve_model.py` defines the REST API server application.
 It can be summarised as,

 ```python
 from urllib.request import urlopen